2015 Oklahoma State University homecoming parade attack: Legal proceedings

 Chambers was arrested near the crash site by Stillwater Police Department officers present at the scene of the accident on suspicion of driving under the influence; she was later placed into a detox unit in the Payne County Jail.
 Results of blood tests to gauge the levels of any alcohol or narcotic intoxicants in Chambers' body – a requirement for police to administer for "serious" vehicle accidents involving a fatality under Oklahoma state law – revealed she had a blood alcohol level of .01, not enough to be charged with driving under the influence.
 Chambers was arraigned at Payne County District Court on October 26, with any additional charges against her pending further investigation into the cause of the collision that is presented to the Payne County District Attorney's office.
 Chambers was charged with four counts of second-degree murder and 46 charges of assault.
 Her bail was set at $1 million.
 Her trial was scheduled to begin January 10, 2017.
 On January 10, 2017, she was sentenced to life in prison after accepting a plea deal.

-On January 10, 2017, Adacia Avery Chambers pled no contest to four counts of second-degree murder and 39 counts of assault and battery by means or force likely to produce death.
+On January 10, 2017, Adacia Avery Chambers pleaded no contest to four counts of second-degree murder and 39 counts of assault and battery by means or force likely to produce death.
 Chambers received life in prison for each murder count, to be served concurrently, and 10 years in prison for each assault count, to also be served concurrently.
 The plea agreement ensures Chambers will serve a 55-year sentence and will not leave prison until her early 70s, pending parole for both the life sentence and assault sentence.
+She remains incarcerated at the Mabel Bassett Correctional Center near McLoud, Oklahoma.